 The adult monarch, butterfly eat an all liquid diet.
 Plant a yard full of fruit trees, flowers and provide a water source and you will surely have butterflies.

 Monarch butterflies go through four stages during one life cycle, and through four generations in one year.
+The four generations are four different butterflies going through these four stages during one given year until it is time to start over again with stage one and generation one.
 It’s a little confusing but keep reading and you will understand.

 1.)
 The Egg